 Projects List:

-Imaging biomarkers of breast cancers originating from the major lactiferous ducts: Ductal adenocarcinoma of the breast, DAB Tabár L, Dean PB, Lee Tucker F et al. European Journal of Radiology (2022) 154(7)
+The challenging imaging and histopathologic features of diffusely infiltrating breast cancer Tabár L, Dean PB, Lee Tucker F et al. European Journal of Radiology (2023) 161(7)

 For additional publications, please click hereStatistician